Safi Morocco Travel Guide

 Mint Tea (Atai) is the national drink.
 Freshly squeezed orange juice is common.
 Moroccan coffee is strong; "Café noir" or "Nuss-Nuss" are options.
 Alcohol availability is limited, mainly in larger hotels or specialized stores.

 These are fewer in Safi compared to major cities.
-Some upscale hotels may contain more refined dining experiences with international and Moroccan fusion cuisine.
+Some upscale hotels may contain more elegant dining experiences with foreign and Moroccan fusion cuisine.

-Several restaurants in the Ville Nouvelle and along the corniche feature a mix of Moroccan and international dishes.
+Several restaurants in the Ville Nouvelle and by the corniche feature a mix of Moroccan and dishes from around the world.

 These are widespread, especially within the medina and close to the port.
 Look for busy local spots, often called "snack."